-The Mohawk Indians created what we now call the "Mohawk" hairstyle in which areas of hair were shaved and tweezed so that only a single row was left at the top.
+- The Mohawk Indians created what we now call the "Mohawk" hairstyle in which areas of hair were shaved and tweezed so that only a single row was left at the top.

-Mohawk chiefs were always men, but women were the only ones to vote on who the chief would be.
+- Mohawk chiefs were always men, but women were the only ones to vote on who the chief would be.
 The chief was in charge of making all decisions about war as well as trade agreements.

-The men held typical roles of hunting, trading and fighting.
-Women were responsible for farming, taking care of their family and all land and property
+- The men held typical roles of hunting, trading and fighting.
+Women were responsible for farming, taking care of their family and all land and property decisions.

 Mohawk Appearance Facts